Mralan0012/MyFirstProject/README.md

-# MyFirstProject
+This project runs a containerized basic web application through a CI/CD pipeline built in Jenkins that integrates Docker, Kubernetes through AWS EKS, and an EC2 Instance acting as the main server.

-My first CI/CD pipeline project.
+Build Steps:
-This project hosts a simple web app through a CI/CD pipeline.
+Create an EC2 Instance: